The 12 Mantras for Sanity (and Joy) when Hosting Family

 A lot of times, when we take time to consider what things are super important to us, we can be better prepared to kindly communicate to our family, and uphold for ourselves, those personal desires of our’s.
 In the end, you’ll be able to look back and see how key they were to having a sane, and joyous, time hosting family.
 If you’re family gives you crap about it…hey! you love them to the extent that you love yourself – calmly tell them that.

 This is a biggie.
 And from what we’ve learned, it can be an added plus and life-saver for one of the two.
-Picture this: when your partner voices that they want to host family for only week because you both work from home and both love peace and quiet (and your family is loud as hyenas), that can really give you the added courage and bolstered resolve to set that personal boundary for yourself as well.
+Picture this: when your partner voices to you that hosting family is best for only one week, because you both work from home and both love peace and quiet (and your family is loud as hyenas), that can really give you the added courage and bolstered resolve to set that personal boundary for yourself as well.

 Again, this should be done months in advance, when the planning first starts taking place.
 What does your partner (boyfriend/girlfriend, wife/husband, even dog or cat) have to say about hosting family?
 And yes, we’re serious about the pet thing.
 You know what we mean and you know your pet – is your precious Rover-the-dog going to be traumatized by Aunt Wendy brining her diabolic cat, Lucifer?
 Yes, you should consider your pets too.